-Hochob's main square faces the cardinal points from east to west, about 32 degrees east of north (for photographers).
-The facade is to the north, it is B on the map of the place, which is known as structure II.
-And that's how small the place is, you know what they say: the good jam is in the small pot 😉
+Hochob's main square is oriented to the cardinal directions from east to west, about 32 degrees east of north (for photographers).
+The façade is to the north, it is B on the site map, which is known as structure II.
+And that's how small the place is, you know what they say: the good jam is in the small jar?

 Follow the paths that you see on the sides of the main square and you can walk a little around the place.
 On these paths you will see several holes in the ground: they are chultunes (pre-Hispanic cisterns), wells made by the ancient Mayan to collect water.
 The paths provide good shade and are very short.
 I recommend you bring insect repellent, especially in the months of June to August.